 In addition to reauthorizing the funding levels for the various federal transportation programs, SAFETEA-LU also established new transportation planning and programming requirements that emphasizes the importance of public involvement early and throughout the planning process.
-Specifically, SAFETEA-LU requires that KCAG provides citizens, affected public agencies, representatives of transportation agency employees, private providers of transportation, and other interested parties with a reasonable opportunity to comment on transportation plans and programs.
-Interested parties may include citizens, affected public agencies, representatives or public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, and representatives of the disabled.
+Specifically, SAFETEA-LU requires that KCAG provides citizens, affected public agencies, representatives of transportation agency employees, private providers of transportation plans and programs.
+Interested parties may include citizens, affected public agencies, representatives or public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of the disabled.
 In addition, public meetings must be held at convenient and accessible locations/ times, visualization techniques must be used to describe plans, and public information must be easily accessible on the World Wide Web.